quickapps/docs/en/developers/plugins.rst

     Plugin::settings('Blog', 'show_publish_date');

-**IMPORTANT:** In some cases you will encounter that no values has been set for a setting property, for example if user has not indicated any value for your settings yet.
+**IMPORTANT:** In some cases you will encounter that no values has been set for a setting key, for example if user has not indicated any value for your settings yet.
 This can be solved using the feature described below.